andredesousa/javascript-unit-testing-best-practices/README.md

 Static access is an anti-pattern.
 First, it obfuscates dependencies and side-effects making the whole code harder to understand and more error-prone.
 Second, static access harms testability.
-We can’t exchange the objects anymore.
+We can't exchange the objects anymore.
 But in a test, we want to use mocks or use the real objects with a different configuration.
 So instead of access code statically, put it into non-static methods, instantiate the class and pass the object to the constructor of the object.
 For more details, see the next example: